notmuch/notmuch/doc/notmuch-emacs.rst

 Keybindings are the same as :any:`notmuch-tree`.

-.. emacsvar:: notmuch-unthreaded-result-format
+.. el:defcustom:: notmuch-unthreaded-result-format

    |docstring::notmuch-unthreaded-result-format|

-   See also :emacsvar:`notmuch-search-result-format` and :emacsvar:`notmuch-tree-result-format`.
+   See also :el:defcustom:`notmuch-search-result-format` and :el:defcustom:`notmuch-tree-result-format`.

 Global key bindings
 ===================